mnot/I-D/http-encryption-encoding/draft.md

 MUST include sufficient information to determine the content encryption key (see {{derivation}}).

 The "aesgcm-128" content-coding uses a fixed block size for any given payload.
-Each block is followed by 128-bit authentication tag.
+Each block is followed by a 128-bit authentication tag.
 The block size defaults to 4096 octets, but can be changed using the "bs" parameter on the Encryption header field.
 This block size is not to be mistaken for the block size of the cipher.

-The encrypted content is therefore an sequence of blocks, each with a length equal to the value of the "bs" parameter, and 16 octets of authentication tag.
+The encrypted content is therefore a sequence of blocks, each with a length equal to the value of the "bs" parameter, and 16 octets of authentication tag.

 ~~~